bazmatic/tweedhat/README.md

 - The scraper works best when logged in to X.com
 - X.com has bot detection that may block scraping attempts
 - ElevenLabs has usage limits based on your subscription
+- Keep your API key secure by using the `.env` file and not committing it to version control